Open Burning Prohibitions

 Prescribed burns - such as this burning to eliminate invasive phragmites - and approved burns for agricultural debris and firefighting training situations are permitted in Delaware, but only outside the state’s Open Burning ban (May 1 - Sept.
 30).

-The Delaware State Fire Marshal may also issue a ban against open burning activity in individual counties or call for it statewide.
+The Delaware State Fire Marshal may also issue a ban against open burning activity in individual counties or statewide.

 The National Weather Service may issue a red flag warning against open burning activity due to unfavorable weather conditions that may result in dangerous fire conditions.

-- Homeowners must notify their local county fire board before initiating any burning activity of yard and garden debris.
-(See a Citizen’s Guide to Open Burning) County fire boards can be reached by calling:
+- Homeowners must notify their county fire board before burning cut or fallen branches, limbs, or shrubbery from their residence (See a Citizens’ Guide to Residential Open Burning).
+County fire boards can be reached by calling:

-- Fire companies must obtain approvals prior to initiating any fire training exercise that involves the demolition of a structure by intentional burning.
-An asbestos 10-day notification must be submitted to both DNREC and the Environmental Protection Agency’s Region 3-Philadelphia at least 10 working days prior to any demolition by intentional burning.
+- Fire companies must obtain written approvals prior to initiating any fire training exercise that involves the demolition of a structure via firefighting instruction.
+Prior to any training that may damage a structure, the property owner of the structure must have it inspected for asbestos by a certified asbestos inspector, have any asbestos removed by a certified asbestos abatement contractor, and the structure re-inspected by a certified asbestos inspector before submitting an asbestos 10-day notification to both DNREC and the Environmental Protection Agency’s Region 3-Philadelphia office at least 10 working days prior to that training.

-- Land owners and forest management officials must obtain approvals prior to initiating a prescribed burn event, and also must notify the county fire board.
+- Land owners and forest management officials must obtain written approval prior to initiating a prescribed burn event, and also must notify their county fire board.